stanford-rc/ibswinfo/README.md

 ### Targeted outputs

-Only specific values can be displayed by chossing the appropriate output type:
+Specific information can be targeted by choosing the appropriate output type:
 `inventory`, `status` or `vitals`.

-This is particularly useful to quickly get serial numbers, or feed hardware metrics to a monitoring system.
+This can be particularly useful to quickly get a switch's serial number, check its status to create alerts, or feed hardware metrics to a monitoring system.
+Targeted outputs are designed to be parsed for input to other tools.

 For instance, to only get hardware vitals, including QSFP temperatures: